50 Kitchen Hacks You’ll Wish You Knew Sooner

 Make herbs last longer

 Nothing is worse than buying fresh herbs and seeing them wilt the next day.
+This is why it’s important to know how to store fresh herbs properly.
 Keep herbs like parsley and cilantro bright with this simple storage tip: Trim the stems and place them in a small glass of water.
 Then place a plastic bag (like the one you got at the grocer) over top and secure by tying the plastic in a knot or wrapping it with butcher’s string.
 Store in the fridge or on the counter for up to two weeks!
-Get more tips for storing fresh herbs.

 Get old-fashioned flavor with less fat